jmccraw/videojs-socialShare/README.md

 ### Notes
 For Facebook to work to the best of its ability, you need to have implemented the Facebook SDK or at least the og metadata, include the `fb:app_id`.

+You should also style this to work across viewports, since this is only a cursory example for desktop, although it'll probably work fine on smaller screens.
+It also doesn't have a fallback for mobile, for example, appearing under or over the video itself, since it appears on hover and mobile devices don't do that.

 Let me know if you run into any bugs or recommendations.